The sprawling housing estates of west Dublin, some with seventy per cent unemployment, are among the most impoverished spots in Ireland.

 Dublin County Manager George Redmond does not accept that building large housing estates on the outskirts of the city was a mistake.
 He cites unemployment as the reason these areas are struggling,

-Dublin County Council is looking for increased funding from government for these areas, but are not optimistic.
+Dublin County Council is looking for increased funding from government for these areas, but is not optimistic.
 One member of the council explains what is needed,

 An integrated policy for Tallaght, for the west county, for the deprived areas in the county.
 But unless the people who have the money actually understand that it’s necessary for some of their money to be transferred to those areas, nothing will happen.